klaudio07/MechaCar_Statistical_Analysis/README.md

 If my hypotheses and statistical test are both two-tailed, use the statistical test p-value as is.
 If my hypotheses are one-tailed, but our statistical test is two-tailed, I would divide the statistical test p-value by 2.

-Than If  calculated p-value is smaller than significance level, I would state that there is sufficient statistical evidence that null hypothesis is not true, and thereforereject  null hypothesis.
+Than If  calculated p-value is smaller than significance level, I would state that there is sufficient statistical evidence that null hypothesis is not true, and therefore reject  null hypothesis.
 Alternatively, if calculated p-value is larger than significance level, I would state that I do not have sufficient evidence to reject null hypothesis, and therefore fail to reject null hypothesis.

 What data is needed to run the statistical test?

 I need data that will be correct and represent the true real-world results.
 A direct relationship between weight and accidents would be a first step.
-To limit type I error (reject the null hypothesis when it is actually true) I would decrease the P to 0.1 as mentioned above and in order to limit tyoe 2 error (fail to reject the null hypothesis when it is actually false) I would add additional measurments such as terrain, weather or maintenance.
+To limit type I error (reject the null hypothesis when it is actually true) I would decrease the P to 0.1 as mentioned above and in order to limit type 2 error (fail to reject the null hypothesis when it is actually false) I would add additional measurments such as terrain, weather or maintenance.